-It is emphasised that the Parish Council was not consulted at all about the inclusion or wording of this new policy 12:33 let alone the principle of housing in this location.
+SCLP Policy 12.33 It is emphasised that the Parish Council was not consulted at all about the inclusion or wording of this new draft policy 12:33 let alone the principle of locating housing at this site.

 SIZEWELL C APPLICATION

-The final draft Suffolk Coastal Local Plan sets out East Suffolk Council's proposed policy on Sizewell and other Major Energy Infrastructure in some detail.
-There are Modifications proposed to be made to the Local Plan policy wording which must be agreed with the Local Plan Examiner, but it remains the case that decisions in respect of the new power station will be taken at a national level, with various regulators assessing safety, security and other issues.
-The Planning Inspectorate has agreed to consider EDF Energy’s application for Sizewell C. The process to decide the Sizewell C application is likely to take 18 months to complete, and should not be confused with the Suffolk Coastal Local Plan examination process.
+The Suffolk Coastal Local Plan sets out East Suffolk Council's proposed policy on Sizewell and other Major Energy Infrastructure in some detail.
+The Planning Inspectorate has agreed to consider EDF Energy’s application for Sizewell C. The examination process to decide the Sizewell C application is likely to take 18 months to complete, and should not be confused with the Suffolk Coastal Local Plan examination process.
 The Sizewell C application documents are available online at the Planning Inspectorate's website View documents.
-Accessible options for reading the Sizewell C application documentation are also available on request from the EDF Sizewell C team: email@example.com
+Accessible options for reading the Sizewell C application documentation are also available on request from the EDF Sizewell C team: firstname.lastname@example.org